 Pennsylvania Personal Injury Law

 When you are injured in an accident, the impact on your life often goes beyond the initial shock.
 The effects you feel from an injury often extend beyond physical or property damage, and causing you a great deal of stress and financial suffering as well.
 Understanding how you may pursue financial recovery under Pennsylvania law can help lead you to a path to “make you whole” again.

 Personal injury claims depend on a number of factors such as the extent of your injuries and damages, where and how the injury occurred, and who caused the injury.
-Every state has its own personal injury laws, so finding an experienced local attorney can help you navigate the complexities unique to Pennsylvania injury law.
+Every state has its own personal injury laws.
+If you are injured in Pittsburgh, Philadelphia, or Allentown, finding an experienced local attorney can help you navigate the complexities unique to Pennsylvania injury law.

 Every state has their own statutes of limitation that sets forth the amount of time you have to file a lawsuit after you are injured.
 After this time period is over, you lose the ability to file your claim and recover for your losses.

 For most personal injury claims, Pennsylvania’s statute of limitations typically gives two years to file your lawsuit.
 However, you may wish to consult with an attorney to see if you are eligible for any exceptions to this statute.

 Liability for Injuries in Pennsylvania